Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 title: Configure Alfresco products
 ---

-After configuring an identity provider such as [Active Directory]({% link saml-module/latest/config/adfs.md %}) or [PingFederate]({%link saml-module/latest/config/ping.md %}), service providers need to be configured for the features of Alfresco you want to enable SAML SSO for: Alfresco Share, the REST API and Alfresco Office Services.
+After configuring an identity provider such as [Active Directory]({% link saml-module/latest/config/adfs.md %}) or [PingFederate]({%link saml-module/latest/config/ping.md %}), service providers need to be configured for the features of Alfresco in which you want to enable SAML for: Alfresco Share, the REST API and Alfresco Office Services.

 The configuration can be done in any of three ways: